LauraBrumleve/Digital-Libraries-Final-Project/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Collection;About this Project and Materials Used;Acknowledgments;Citations" %}

 ## About the Collection